Topics and Goals

 We have been already granted access to D-WAVE Quantum Annelears through a project granted by CINECA, the Italian largest supercomputing center and one of the most important worldwide.
 We have already made an agreement that grants us sufficient QPU access time that can be distributed among several participants.
 In addition, we will use Amazon cloud resources to deploy our evaluation infrastructure.

 Reproducibility represents a core aspect that we will follow during this Lab.
 Each team participating in this task will have access to its own machine which has given characteristics (e.g., fixed number of CPU cores, fixed amount of RAM...).
 This ensures that all the teams will work with the same hardware capabilities and the final results achieved by different groups will be easily comparable.
+Each workspace is given 1200 CPU millicores and 10 GB of RAM.
 In addition, we will set up public repositories that will be used by the teams to publish their own solutions and results.
 In such a manner, future research groups in this field could use our datasets, results and solutions to benchmark their own approaches against the ones obtained in our Lab.
 Participants will face further challenges in each task such as developing new problem formulations that account for the limited connectivity of the quantum annealer or splitting the original problems into subproblems.
 Participants will have access to the D-Wave Problem Inspector in order to both analyze and visualize how the problem has been physically embedded in the Quantum Processing Unit.

 Deadlines